shotgunsoftware/tk-core/docs/descriptor.rst

     sgtk:descriptor:app_store?name=tk-core&version=v12.3.4

 App store may also have an optional ``label`` parameter.
-This indicates that the descriptor is tracking against a particular label in the app store and will not download updates which do not have the label assigned.
+This indicates that the descriptor is tracking against a particular label in the app store and will not download updates which do not have the label assigned:

+    {
+        type: app_store,
+        name: tk-core,
+        version: v12.3.4,
+        label: v2018.3
+    }

+    sgtk:descriptor:app_store?name=tk-core&version=v12.3.4&label=v2018.3

+A label can for example be used by plugins that are bundled with DCCs to only receive app store updates targeting that particular DCC version.
+If you for example are running a plugin bundled together with v2017 of a DCC, the plugin can be set up to track against the latest released version of ``sgtk:descriptor:app_store?name=tk-config-dcc&label=v2017``.
+In this case, when the descriptor is checking for the latest available version in the app store, only versions labelled with v2017 will be taken into account.

 Shotgun